ahmadrosid/php-pdf/README.md

 - FreeBSD: `fontconfig`
 - Void Linux: `fontconfig-devel`

-Run this command to build debug version:
+Run this command to build debug version (this example for MacOS):

 ```bash
 cargo build
 cp target/debug/libphp_pdf.dylib target/debug/libphp_pdf.so
 ```

-Or you can use this bash script.
+Or you can use this bash script (MacOS).

 ```bash
 bash build.sh